Playing God (song): Reception

 The song has received general acclaim from music critics.
 James Montgomery of MTV praised the video, noting: "Paramore are coming home, looking back, wrapping things ...
 It's a story that began with the band's future in serious doubt and ends with them stronger, happier and better than ever."
 He also stated; "So if "God" really is the end of the BNE line, well, then it's a fitting farewell.
 It is time for the band to turn the page, move on."
 His conclusion was that the video "was a bit of professionalism and fun, and I can not wait to see where they go from here."
 Emma Gaedeke Billboard magazine said: "'Playing God' plays off the same momentum that the video for 'Ignorance' did, as Williams is seen poisoning, detaining and interrogating her male bandmates with a magnifying glass in a dark basement ...
 While the video is an accurate representation of the ill-harbored feelings that the band once shared, there is no doubt that Paramore has since recovered.
 By the end of the video, Williams has untied the guys just enough so they can still rock out together, suggesting that while she may not be forgetting the past, she's definitely forgiving."

 Music video

 The music video to promote the single was filmed on November 2, 2010 and was directed by Brandon Chesbro, who directed the band's previous videos, "The Only Exception" and "Careful".
 During the video's recording, Brandon posted several comments on his Twitter account, giving the news that the video was recorded during the day, and also revealing the first image from the filming of the video, depicting Williams as what appears to be a housewife, with a pink hair color.
 The video was released on November 16.
 It was the final video to feature former band members Josh Farro and Zac Farro before their departure in 2010.

-As of November 2022, the song has 79 million views on YouTube.